 # Localization

-Fern lets you publish your documentation in multiple languages from a single source.
-Readers switch languages from a dropdown in your site header and each locale gets its own indexable URL for SEO.
+Fern lets you publish your documentation in multiple languages from a single set of source files.
+Readers switch languages from a dropdown in the header, [search](/learn/docs/customization/search) is scoped to the active language, and each locale has its own URL so search engines can index it separately.

 You maintain your default-language pages as usual.
 When you run `fern generate --docs`, Fern auto-translates them into every configured language as part of the build, so your site rebuilds with up-to-date translations each time.

-Localization is in alpha and under active development.
-Automated translation, search indexing, Ask Fern, and translated `fern check` errors are still in progress.
+Localization is under active development.
+Automated translation, Ask Fern, `fern check` errors, and API Reference pages are still in progress.

 [Reach out](mailto:support@buildwithfern.com) if you're interested in implementing localization for your docs.